There are a lot of images on these pages, please be patient when downloading.

 Click Here for Larger View Close-up Detail

 c.
-1902-1910 - This is essentially the same stick as above.
-The transmitter cup is marked with the Keystone logo on the top and a serial number on the underside although the transmitter faceplate has no serial number and the shaft and base are painted black.
+1902-1910 - This is essentially the same stick as above with the option of black finish rather than the nickel plate.
+The option of the black finish was available only on the 2 conductor model.
+The transmitter cup is marked with the Keystone logo and a serial number on the underside although the transmitter faceplate has no serial number and the shaft and base are painted black.
 This example is equipped with the early American Electric #25 receiver.
 Interestingly enough, catalog pictures display the model #43 with this receiver although many collectors display it with the later model having the Keystone logo.
 NOTE: American Electric porcelain mouthpiece.

-c 1910 - In the American Electric Central Energy Catalog, this phone is identified as the #55 Iron Box, made for special and regular hotel service for the Keystone Telephone Co. of Phila.
-Described in the 1910 Keystone Co of Phila.
-Catalog as the #4 Iron Box Telephone Set with black enamel finish suitable for hotels, factories, and residence service.
+In the American Electric Central Energy Catalog, this phone is identified as the #55 Iron Box, produced for the Keystone Telephone Co. of Phila.
+In the 1910 Keystone Co of Phila Catalog it is described as the #4 Iron Box Telephone Set.
+To my knowledge these were exclusively Keystone Philadelphia.